No matter where you are in your journey, we can help you find the right course for you.

 If you’re unsure about what you want to study, don’t worry as we can offer you an appointment with our helpful guidance team who will discuss your options and help you to make the right decision for you.
 To book an appointment, please email the guidance team at email@example.com.

-If you've submitted your application form and are waiting to hear about your interview – don’t panic!
+If you've submitted your application form and are waiting from us – don’t panic!
 We are currently processing a large number of applications and will be in touch with you soon.

 If you’re a new student and you’ve received an offer email to confirm your place to start with us in September, the first thing you need to do is to accept your offer.
 Once you’ve accepted, you will be required to enrol onto your course.